taichi/modernjs/modernjs.en.md

 On the other hand, there is a problem that the declaration in the comment is easy to be ignored.
 There is also a problem that expression power is extremely low instead of being easy to understand.

-'ADVANCED_OPTIMIZATIONS' of [Google Closure Compiler] has a risk that the code will not move at all, but I was really surprised because it's seriously smaller.
+'ADVANCED_OPTIMIZATIONS' of [Google Closure Compiler] has a risk that the code will not move at all, but I was surprised because it's seriously smaller.

 #### [TypeScript]
 [TypeScript] appeared as one of a lot of efforts to develop a new language as an advanced JavaScript.